FIIs bet on India for fastest post-Covid recovery

-New Delhi, Feb 15 (IANS) The Indian stock markets are on fire, mirroring the global markets which rose for the 11th consecutive day as foreign portfolio investors (FPI) inflows in February have exceeded that of January.
+New Delhi: The Indian stock markets are on fire, mirroring the global markets which rose for the 11th consecutive day as foreign portfolio investors (FPI) inflows in February have exceeded that of January.

 S. Ranganathan, Head of Research at LKP Securities said that bulls powered indices to new highs as FPI flows till date in February far exceeded January flows.